iterative/dvc.org/content/blog/2021-07-06-hyperparam-tuning.md

 ```

 This random search could be far more complex with a Gaussian or Bayesian
-distribution to handle the hyperparameter values, but we're keeping it super
+distribution to handle the hyperparameter value selections, but we're keeping it
-simple by choosing random numbers to focus on reproducibility.
+super simple by choosing random numbers to focus on reproducibility.
 This will
 generate ten experiments with random values for each hyperparameter.

 You can run these new experiments with `dvc exp run --run-all` and then take a